Duofiller/docs/operation.md

 # Operation

-The operation of the Duofiller and Duofiller Mono is simple and intuitive.
+The operation of the Mono and Duofiller is simple and intuitive.
 When the filler is idle give the corresponding push-button a short press to start a fill.
 The fill sequence will start with purge and then beverage fill.
 Any time during the fill sequence it can be stopped/aborted by a short press on the push button.

 A typical can-fill run: